Design inspiration doesn’t need to come from interiors. Getting outside can bring new looks into the home, from nautical themes to woodland wonders.

 Spring – soft pastel colours

 Spring brings new life and calm, with those longer evenings lifting everyone’s mood.
 Go for a calming, delicate look – think of soft and mellow yellows, pastel and pale greens and blues.
-A natural-look sofa like the Haversham, which has a beautiful floral fabric upholstery, is ideal.
+A opulent sofa like the Maya, which has a beautiful floral fabric upholstery, is ideal.

 Summer – bright and bold